About arc42

 • User: The end-user interacts with the system through the web application.

-• Web Application: The central interface that connects users to the system.
+• Application: The central interface that connects users to the system.

-• LLM Service: Interfaces with an external Large Language Model (Gemini) to process queries.
+• Hint Service: Interfaces with an external Large Language Model (Gemini) to process queries.

 • Question Service: Handles question-related logic and interacts with the database using the Wikidata API.